-Well it’s also easier to sit on your ass and sulk but that doesn’t help anything.
-And ignoring the chaos and problems plaguing you don’t either.
+Well, it’s also easier to sit on your ass and sulk but that doesn’t help anything.
+And ignoring the depression and problems plaguing you don’t help either.

 I can empathize.
 I know what it feels like when everything seems lost and you don’t know what to do.

-I struggled through chaos the past few years.
+I struggled through a dark depression for years.
 Some of that chaos was brought on by outside forces.
 The other chaos…the amplifiers and the additional factors that made the chaos even worse?
 Yep, that was my own doing.

 There was a period in my life where I felt the world was inherently against me as if the fates had decided specifically to torture me for their pleasure.
 That period came after I had found my father’s lifeless body one summer afternoon; a heart-attack had killed him and sent my life spiraling into oblivion.

 I discovered how comforting one black-out boozefest after another could be, and how if I did that every night I didn’t have to think about the situation any more.

 I ignored everything and formed it into a series of unfortunate events that didn’t happen in my head.

 Then I decided to run.
 Instead of facing the chaos and depression, I ran from it.
 And you better be damn sure if ya’ run from the chaos, it’ll follow.